defi-wonderland/handbook/sites/aztec/docs/stack/private-state/pxe-and-notes.md

 ### The Synchronizer

 A user's private state is affected by on-chain events.
-For the PXE to be useful, it must have an up-to-date view of the user's notes and state.
-This is the job of the **`Synchronizer`**.
-It continuously monitors the Aztec Node for new blocks, scans the block data, and attempts to decrypt logs with the user's registered keys.
-When it finds a new note belonging to the user, it passes it to the `NoteDataProvider` to be stored in the local database.
-This synchronization process ensures that a user's PXE always reflects their current state on the network, allowing them to see new assets as they arrive.
+The **`Synchronizer`** is a library component the wallet calls to advance PXE’s internal view of the network to the tip of the chain and detect reorgs.
+It does not run continuously and does not scan blocks in the background.
+When invoked by the wallet, it processes relevant blocks/logs and updates local state accordingly.

 ### Proving Engine: Kernel Prover and Oracle